zhenlan0426/CompressARC/blog_post/BLOG POST.md

 We noticed during testing that crucial posterior tensors whose [KL fell to zero during learning](https://arxiv.org/abs/1711.00937) would never make a recovery and play their role in the encoding.
 We believe that the KL divergence may upper bound the information content of the gradient training signal for parts of the network that process the encoded information.
 Thus, when a tensor falls to zero KL, the network stops learning to use its information, so the KL is no longer given encouragement to recover.
 If we can hold the KL above zero for a while, the network may then learn to use the information, giving the KL a reason to stay above zero when released again.

 We implemented a mechanism to keep the KL above a minimum threshold so that the network always learns to use that information, but we do not believe it learns fast enough for this to be useful, as we have never seen a tensor recover before.
 Therefore, it might be useful to explore different ways to schedule this KL floor to start high and decay to zero, to allow learning when the KL is forced to be high, and to leave the KL unaffected later on in learning.
-This might cause [[#Seed Dependence|training results to be more consistent across runs]].
+This might cause [training results to be more consistent across runs](#seed-dependence).

 #### Regularization

 We don't use it, but maybe it would help.
-Regularization is a rudimentary form of measuring the complexity of $x$ in our [[#So what strategy will Alice and Bob use?|problem formulation]].
+Regularization is a rudimentary form of measuring the complexity of $x$ in our [problem formulation](#so-what-strategy-will-alice-and-bob-use).

 ---